-The information contained in this report that related to exploration results and mineral resources is based on, and fairly and accurately represent information and supporting documentation prepared by Mark Savage.
+The information in this announcement that relates to exploration results and mineral resources is based on, and fairly represents information and supporting documentation by Mr Mark Savage.
 Mr Savage is a full-time employee of Castile, and a Member of The Australasian Institute of Mining and Metallurgy.
 Mr Savage has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration, and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Exploration Targets, and Mineral Resources.
-Mr Savage consents to the inclusion in the report of the matters based on the exploration and resource results in the form and context in which they appear.
+Mr Savage consents to the inclusion in this announcement of the matters based on the exploration and resource results in the form and context in which they appear.